ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 Feats, Enhancements, Destinies, Spells
 --------------------------------------
+NOTE - for the most part, if the feats/enh/destinies/spells are NOT in correct alphabetical order BAD things will happen.

 Descrip:
 Descriptions are pulled all at once from ddowiki before releasing each update.
 Special codes